Nissan Tekton

-The Nissan Tekton is an upcoming subcompact crossover SUV to be produced by Nissan exclusively for India.
-It is a rebadged and redesigned version of the third-generation Dacia Duster and will also be sold alongside the Renault-badged version of the Duster.
+The Nissan Tekton is a subcompact crossover SUV to be produced by Nissan exclusively for India.
+It is based on the CMF-B platform shared with third-generation Dacia Duster, which will also be sold in India as Renault Duster.

 The name "Tekton" is derived from the Greek word meaning "craftsman" or "architect".

 Overview

-The Tekton was initially announced in March of 2024 as one of 3 cars to be introduced by Nissan in India by 2026 and as one of 4 models to be introduced by Renault and Nissan in the region, with each brand launching 2 models respectively.
+The Tekton was initially announced in March of 2024 as one of 2 cars to be introduced by Nissan in India by 2026 and as one of 4 models to be introduced by Nissan and alliance partner Renault in the region, with each brand launching 2 models respectively.

-It is the first of four models that Nissan has planned to launch in India by 2025.
-The Tektron's launch will take place in the middle of 2026, with production planned to start in the first quarter of 2026.
-Pre-production models are already testing.
+It is the first of four models that Nissan has planned to launch in India by 2026-27.
+The Tekton's launch will take place in the middle of 2026, with production planned to start in the first quarter of 2026.
+Pre-production models are already undergoing testing.

-It is expected to compete with the Hyundai Creta, Kia Seltos, Toyota Urban Cruiser Hyryder, Suzuki Grand Vitara and Suzuki Victoris.
+It competes with the Hyundai Creta, Kia Seltos, Toyota Urban Cruiser Hyryder, Suzuki Grand Vitara, Tata Sierra and Suzuki Victoris.

+It was introduced in India on 9 July 2026.

+The Nissan Tekton is offered in Visia, Visia+, Acenta, N-Connecta, Tekna and Tekna+ variants.